Complete a Treatment Plan

 Frequency of Treatment

-Enter how often you plan to see the client moving forward in the Prescribed Frequency of Treatment field.
-This information is pulled forward into subsequent Psychotherapy Progress Notes for the client.
+Select from the dropdown or type in how often you plan to see the client moving forward in the Prescribed Frequency of Treatment field.
+This information is pulled forward into subsequent Progress Notes for the client.

-Before signing the Treatment Plan, select I declare that these services are medically necessary and appropriate to the recipient's diagnosis and needs to continue with treatment.
+Before signing the Treatment Plan, select I declare that these services are medically necessary and appropriate to the recipient's diagnosis and needs.